mRs-/Black-Friday-Deals/README.md

 Flux AI Image Generator By Flux.1 AI - Create Flux AI images from Flux.1 AI for free ✨✨.

+### 💸 [Imagefx AI Image Generator](https://imgfx.dev/) - **50% OFF** on all plans, Sep 25 - Dec 2

+Transform your ideas into stunning artwork with ImageFX, the professional AI image generator.

 ### 💸 [Unclutter for Mac](https://unclutterapp.com/bundle/?coupon=UN-BLACKFRIDAY-2024&s=git#UNCLUTTER) - 50% OFF for Black Friday season

 A new space on your desktop to efficiently manage your daily files, notes, and clipboard data.